 ACTT’s key functions include:

 Governed by a Board of Directors and staffed by a cadre of highly skilled professionals, ACTT is a key player in the development of the quality tertiary education sector in Trinidad and Tobago.
 ACTT assures the quality and integrity of higher education through the registration, recognition and accreditation of institutions and programmes.
-Since its launch, ACTT has:
+To date, ACTT has:

 - registered 1 local awarding body